Frequently Asked Questions

 -

+A majority of my work is captured at-home.
 My heart is for you to see the beauty of the season that you’re in and for me, that means capturing the tenderness found when you and your littles can be fully and completely themselves.
-There is a realness and rawness of at-home sessions that an outdoor session cannot capture.
+There is a realness and rawness of in-home sessions that an outdoor session cannot capture.
 The love you hold, the laughter you share, the tears you cry are witnessed in the safe and tender space you live.
 When you can truly be yourselves during your session, we can document an authenticity and vulnerability that is unique and true only to your family.
-If you’re heart is set on an outdoor session, plenty of photographers do this beautifully.
-Reach out and I am more than happy to refer you to someone.

 -